ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 	<div class="description">
 		<h3>Meet The Instructor</h3>
 		<p>Hey, I'm Shane!
 I’ve been a software developer for a little over 5 years now, and have worked at Yelp, Carfax, and a startup called SumoMe.
 		<p>The crazy part is I didn’t go to school to be a software developer.
-In fact, I am completely self taught.</p>
+In fact, I am completely self-taught.</p>
 		<p>I've spent the last 5 years teaching myself software development and over time, I have learned what works and what doesn't.
 Now, I want to use my knowledge to help you learn as efficiently as possible.</p>
 	</div>
 </div>